Clofarabine is also known as Evoltra®. It is used to treat acute lymphoblastic leukaemia (ALL).

 Leaking from tiny blood vessels (capillary leak syndrome)

-Rarely, this treatment can cause fluid to leak from tiny blood vessels called capillaries.
+This treatment can cause fluid to leak from tiny blood vessels called capillaries.
 This can cause low blood pressure and make you very unwell.

 The first symptoms may be similar to a head cold with a runny nose.
 Contact your doctor straight away if you: